ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/99a-quiz-stacks-queues.md

 :::::::::: question ::::::::::
-The Stack is best characterized as:
+The Stack is best characterised as:

 - [x] Last-In, First-Out
 - [ ] First-In, First-Out